michaeljohns2/CommunityTable/readme/sprint1/sprint1.md

 - stakeholder offered additional custom content for both the landing page and welcome email (both of which are built for easy [Content Customization](https://github.com/michaeljohns2/CommunityTable/blob/master/readme/sprint1/site_template.png)).
 - when stakeholder deploys our release public (after security tasks and admin portal are completed, estimated for release2), stakeholder wants naming convention `elizabethton.communitytabletn.com` for hosting her configured site.
+- stakeholder requests that we assist her in setting up her public site and help her sort through hosting options.
 - stakeholder wants to name the blog 'Table Talk' (estimated for release2).
 - stakeholder wants blogs to be rendered on her Community Table TN site to show summary with image and abstract and a link to expand to read all.
 - stakeholder wants to make the blog friendly for publishing to Facebook, e.g. url for each blog, Facebook able to show summary with image and abstract.